chiffa/BioFlow/dev_log.rst

 -  add citations into the online databases files, that allows integration

+- Clustering algorithms going beyond the spectral clustering,

+    - Not needing a pre-defined number of clusters

+    - Able to assign the same node to several clusters

+    - Maybe iterative DBSCAN or agglomerative clustering with removal of detected clusters until we hit some threshold on the number of number of nodes - average circulation in cluster curve obtained from random nodes sampling

+    - We can deduce that graph from the clustering of sets of random nodes v.s.

+- Graph exploration module:

+    - Strongest eigenvectors / highest circulation in a random set of nodes

+    - Randomized clustering/

 Structure-required refactoring:
 -------------------------------
 -  separate the envelopes for the GO and Reactome graphs retrieval from